 Before/After Shots and DIY Instructions

 AtmosFX Decorations are a lot like magic, and decorators are a lot like magicians.
 The best decorations can not only shock or surprise an unsuspecting audience, but also impress an experienced decorator who might already know how the trick is performed.
 That’s why it’s so cool to document not just the final product of your decorating, but also the story of how you made it magical.
-Your creativity could inspire other decorators to try out bigger and bolder ideas in their own creative process!

-Take Pictures AND Video
+Take Photos AND Video

 Privacy Consideration for Families

-Unlicensed Music or Videos
+Avoid Unlicensed Music or Videos

 AtmosFX may not be able to share content created by other companies.
 This especially extends to copyrighted material such as music or movies.
 For example, if your shot includes a Disney character, or music not provided by AtmosFX, we may not be allowed to re-post it.